stephanj/ADKCodeAssistant/README.md

 - **API Key Issues**: Ensure your Google API key is set correctly and has access to Gemini models
 - **Import Errors**: Make sure you're using Poetry to manage dependencies
 - **Module Not Found**: Verify that you have the `PYTHONPATH` environment variable set correctly
+- **GitHub Access Issues**: Ensure your GitHub Personal Access Token has the required permissions (repo scope) and is correctly set in the .env file
+- **Repository Not Found**: Verify that the repository name is correct in the format 'username/repo'

 ### Getting Help